deadlyvipers/dojo_rules/introduction.md

-hi my name is tinashe

-i am new to git hub
+On my way to becoming a GitHub Master